evmts/tevm-monorepo/docs/getting-started/quick-start.md

 # Quick Start

 ::: tip
-New to EVMts?
+New to Evmts?

 - [Read the introduction](../getting-started/introduction.md)
 - [Try out our beginners tutorial](../tutorial/overview.md)
 - [Try the live online demo](https://stackblitz.com/github/evmts/evmts-monorepo?configPath=examples/vite)
 :::

-## Starting a new project with EVMts
+## Starting a new project with Evmts

 Fork one of the example projects